Control Consistency Losses for Diffusion Bridges

 The first term is the same as in the usual case, and the second term constitutes the STL adjustments.
 It remains to show the recursion that the STL targets satisfy, in order to compute the target backwards along the trajectories.
 To do so, it is first helpful to rearrange the noise term as follows (using the fact \(\int_s^T \mathbf{1}_{r\in [s,t]} \alpha_t \,\mathrm{d}t = \int_r^T \alpha_t \, \mathrm{d}t = A_r\)),

 The STL training targets can then be computed according to the following recursion, mirroring the calculation in the standard case.

-The only change to the standard case is the inclusion of the additional STL adjustment $\sigma \nabla u(s, X_s) \cdot \delta B_s$ in the recursion; note that this agrees with the calculations in \citet{domingoenrich24_taxonomy}.
+The only change to the standard case is the inclusion of the additional STL adjustment $\sigma \nabla u(s, X_s) \cdot \delta B_s$ in the recursion, which is consistent with the calculations in \citet{domingoenrich24_taxonomy}.
 In the case of a possibly spatially-dependent diffusion coefficient $\sigma$, performing similar calculations gives the path-wise self-consistency property

 and the STL adjustment is $(\nabla u \, \sigma + u \, \nabla \sigma )(r, X_r^u) \cdot \delta B_r$.